 In January 2017, we, through AirNet Online, established Unicom AirNet (Beijing) Network Co., Ltd., or Unicom AirNet, jointly with Unicom Broadband Online Co., Ltd., a wholly owned subsidiary of China Unicom, and Chengdu Haite Kairong Aeronautical Technology Co., Ltd., a wholly owned subsidiary of a listed company providing aeronautical technical services.
 Pursuant to a capital contribution agreement entered into by the relevant parties, AirNet Online invested an aggregate of RMB117.9 million in Unicom AirNet.
-AirNet Online currently holds 39% of equity interests in Unicom AirNet, and can designate three directors to its seven-member board.
-We and the other two shareholders of Unicom AirNet intend to build global network for aeronautical communication and provide in-flight internet and other value-added services through this newly established company.
-We believe that our respective expertise and advantages in telecommunication and aeronautical technology can be fully utilized under this joint venture.
+In February 2024, we entered into an equity transfer agreement with Hainan Oriental Meitong Technology Partnership, an unaffiliated third party, pursuant to which we disposed of all the 33.67% of equity interests held by AirNet Online in Unicom AirNet for an aggregate consideration of RMB197.0 million, or approximately US\$27.7 million.

-In November 2018, Linghang Shengshi, Mr. Herman Man Guo and Mr. Qing Xu entered into an equity transfer agreement with Jiangsu Hongzhou Investment Co., Ltd., an independent third party to sell 20.32% equity interest of AM Advertising for an initial transfer price of RMB580 million in cash.
+In November 2018, Linghang Shengshi, Mr. Man Guo and Mr. Qing Xu entered into an equity transfer agreement with Jiangsu Hongzhou Investment Co., Ltd., an independent third party to sell 20.32% equity interest of AM Advertising for an initial transfer price of RMB580 million in cash.
 We have completed the equity interest transfer and have received the installment payment of RMB200 million for the transfer pursuant to this equity transfer agreement and a supplemental agreement entered into by the same parties in November 2019.